17 Ancient Metagenomic Pipelines

 --udg_type half

-If you have GNU mail or sendmail set up on your system, you can add the following flag to send the MultiQC html to your email upon run completion:
+If we have GNU mail or sendmail set up on our system, we can add the following flag to send the MultiQC html to our email upon run completion:

 --email "your_address@something.com"

-For researchers who might be less comfortable with the command line, check out the nf-core/eager launch GUI!
+For researchers who might be less comfortable with the command line, check out the nf-core/eager launch GUI (https://nf-co.re/launch?pipeline=eager&release=2.5.2)!
 The GUI also provides a full list of all pipeline options with short explanations for those interested in learning more about what the pipeline can do.

 3. When something fails, all is not lost!